 When women entered the male dominated workplace we were confident we had the fortitude to climb the corporate ladder with our kids and family life slung over our shoulder.
 We knew we were great multi-taskers and time managers.
 So, there should be nothing barring us from climbing the corporate ladder to success.

-But as we started climbing the ladder, what we didn’t count on were the changes men would make in the demands of the workplace.
-To men, work is a competitive place, where they consistently seek new ways to determine status and dominance.
-One of the changes they made was to no longer value getting work done quickly and efficiently so you didn’t have to stay late.
+But as we started climbing the ladder, we didn’t count on the changes men were making in workplace demands.
+Since the workplace is where men go to establish their status, they stopped valuing getting work done quickly and efficiently so you didn’t have to stay late.
 According to the new values, only expendable employees went home after 8 hours and worked a mere 40 hours per week.

 This new value worked against women who wanted to get in, get done and get home to their families.
 Now to compete with men, they felt pressure to stay longer.
 How much longer?
 Over the years, the time spent at work in order to get ahead has been driven to the extreme – if you aren’t squeezing every last drop of energy out of yourself and giving it to your career then you aren’t doing enough.

-When I was a 2nd Lt in the Air Force, my fellow 2nd Lt, Terry, felt the need to walk around the building every morning letting everyone know that he came to work at 7:00 am.
-He spent his first 45 minutes walking around with his coffee cup in hand telling everyone how important he was.
-He usually got to my desk around 7:35.
-Finally one day, he came by at 7:40 bragging to me that he arrived so early that he had to make the coffee because no one else had arrived yet.
+When I was a 2nd Lt in the Air Force, my fellow 2nd Lt, Terry, walked around the building every morning letting everyone know that he came to work at 7:00 am.
+He spent his first 45 minutes walking around with his coffee cup in hand letting everyone how important he was.
+One day, he stopped by my desk at 7:40 bragging that he arrived so early that he had to make the coffee because no one else had arrived yet.
 I looked at him and I said, “I didn’t get here until 7:20 but I’ve already done 20 minutes worth of work.”
 And then gave him the “and what have you accomplished so far” look.